LayerXcom/cordage/cross-chain-atomic-swap-cordapp/README.md

 - Party B transfers 100 amount of corporate bond to Party A

 This is expected to happen in an atomic way.

+### Existing processes (nodes)
+Several processes (nodes) exist in this scenario.

+- Party A's Corda Node
+- Party B's Corda Node
+- Party C's Corda Node
+- Corda Notary; run with PostgreSQL
+- Ethereum Node; you may easily run by Ganache CLI

+Every Data propagation between Corda and Ethereum is executed by Corda Nodes or Notary.
+Other processes are not required.

 ### Setup
 #### Register CorporateBond from Party C